Schedules

 parameter.
 The value should be the name of the variable that contains your credential.

-You can select the computer or computers to run the schedule on.
-By default, schedules will run on any available computer.
-If you select All Computers, the schedule will run on all computers connect to the PSU cluster.
-If you select a specific computer, the schedule will run on only that computer.
+You can select the computer or computers on which to run the schedule.
+By default, schedules run on any available computer.
+If you select All Computers, the schedule runs on all computers connected to the PSU cluster.
+If you select a specific computer, the schedule runs on only that computer.

-Conditions can be defined that determine whether a schedule should be run.
+You can define conditions that determine whether a schedule should be run.
 This is useful if you are using the same repository scripts for multiple environments.
 Currently, conditions cannot be defined within the admin console.
-Conditions are passed the current script and schedule as parameters.
-The condition scriptblock is run within the integrated environment.
+Conditions are passed to the current script and schedule as parameters.
+The condition scriptblock runs within the integrated environment.

 The condition needs to return true or false.
-Below is an example of a condition where the schedule will only run if there is an environment variable named Slot
+Below is an example of a condition where the schedule only runs if there is an environment variable named Slot

 that contains the value production